getodk/central-frontend/CONTRIBUTING.md

 We also store router state in the Vuex store (see [`/src/store/modules/router.js`](/src/store/modules/router.js)).
 Some router-related utilities are defined in [`/src/util/router.js`](/src/util/router.js), and components can access router-related methods by using the `routes` mixin ([`/src/mixins/routes.js`](/src/mixins/routes.js)).

+### Internationalization

+We use the Vue I18n plugin for internationalization.
+The plugin is configured in [`/src/i18n.js`](/src/i18n.js) and [`vue.config.js`](/vue.config.js).

+Translations are stored in [`/src/locales/`](/src/locales/): there is a JSON file for each locale.
+The base name of each file must be a language tag that is valid according to BCP47, because we use the name to set the `lang` attribute of the `<html>` element. `en` is the fallback locale, and `en.json` is bundled with ODK Central Frontend; other files are loaded asynchronously as needed.

+Vue I18n allows you to use single file component `<i18n>` custom blocks to define locale messages specific to the component.
+For example, `AccountLogin` could define a message named `title`, then call `$t('title')`.
+However, given our workflow around Transifex (see below), it would be challenging for us to use `<i18n>` custom blocks.
+Instead, we redefine `$t()`, `$tc()`, and `$te()` so that the methods scope the path to `$i18nScope`.
+For example, you can call `$t('title')` in `AccountLogin`, and it will return `$t('component.AccountLogin.title')`, because `$i18nScope` equals `'component.AccountLogin'` in `AccountLogin`.
+Note that although scoped paths are quite convenient overall, they also mean that the Vue I18n report (`npm run i18n:report`) has less value.

+In general in Frontend, we use kebab-case to name slots.
+However, when using component interpolation, name slots using camelCase.
+This seems a little more readable within locale messages.
+Also, if the slot corresponds to a message, this allows the slot and its message to have the same name.

+#### Transifex

+TODO

 ### Styles

 ODK Central Frontend uses Sass.